bschmalhofer/otobo-ideas/README.md

 ### PSGI support

-bin/cgi-bin/app.psgi already exists and looks sensible.

-* Check usage of SCRIPT_NAME in OTOBO
+PSGI application in bin/psgi-bin/otobo.psgi using CGI::Emulate::PSGI.
+rcp.pl as a direct PSGI application.

-' Test debugging with `Plack::M:iddleware::CamelcadeDB`
+* Test debugging with `Plack::M:iddleware::CamelcadeDB`
-* Convert some of the wrapped scripts to a real PSGI app
-* Check the Apache-conf whether relevant features are missing.
-* Check support for Devel::NYTProf
+* Test profiling with Devel::NYTProf5.30.2-buster
+* Provide a service script

+### Docker

+Based on the official Perl image 5.30.2-buster using Debian 10. cpanm is already installed.
+Generate cpanfile and install packages with the features mysql and psgi.

 ### Other ideas